thumbliner/thumbliner/loop.md

 ## Z Axis

 ### Applied Epistemology
-The practice of making beliefs pay rent: build models of the world, and stay alert for special situations when life offers a mispriced bet against your reading.
-Apply what you think you know, to find out if it is really so.
-When you’re confident, stake something valuable and let the outcome grade your method.
-Learning becomes a game when your judgment carries the burden of uncertainty fr.
+The practice of building models of the world and staying alert for special situations when you are offered a bet that seems mispriced against your reading.
+Test if your belief holds up.
+If you are confident, put a valuable stake on the line and accept the outcome as a grade on your method.
+Learning becomes a game when your judgment has to carry the burden of uncertainty.

 ---